 Dr. Yaroslav Pustovyi is a space industry professional with career experience in the sector since 1988.
 Formerly an astronaut, Dr. Pustovyi was trained by NASA and served as a Backup Payload Specialist 1997 for the Space Shuttle Program.
 Playing an active role in the development of the Ukrainian National Space Program from 2003-2007, Dr. Pustovyi served in several programs in space research and has extensive industry contact world wide.
 Further, he has has experience in rocket development including LV design, liquid engine design and construction, launch, launch facilities and more.

 Chief Technical Officer

-Bennett Leong is a fourth year engineering science student at the University of Toronto with a specialisation in aerospace engineering.
-He has worked on uncertainty quantification and management for aircraft loads with Airbus in the UK and led the University of Toronto Aerospace Team’s Rocketry Division.
-Within this role he managed the design, fabrication, and testing of high performance hybrid sounding rockets and was effective in team management and testing operations.
+SpaceHorizon is pleased to have Bennett Leong coordinating the engineering efforts on the LV1 and is recommended as exceptional by the University of Toronto's Institute for Aerospace Studies and others who have worked with him.
+Specialisation in aerospace engineering, he has worked on uncertainty quantification and management for aircraft loads with Airbus in the UK and has experience in design, fabrication, and testing of high performance hybrid sounding rockets and prides himself on providing effective team management and testing operations.

 Consultant Engineering, Liquid Propulsion

 Adam Trumpour is an aerospace engineering professional, a graduate of the University of Toronto, Engineering Science Aerospace option and at Ryerson University in Applied Science in Aerospace Engineering, specializing in liquid rocket propulsion.
 Adam's passion includes uniting theoretical with practical design development, fabricating and testing hardware.
 Adam is the founder and President of launchcanada.org, Canada's only rocket competition for amateur and university rocketry teams.
 Adam is senior concept designer in aircraft engines, for a major aerospace manufacturer in Canada.